-To disable the DHCP client of the switch and change the IP address of the switch to a fixed IP address by using a direct connection:
+To disable the switch's DHCP client and change the IP address of the switch to a fixed IP address through a direct connection:

 - 1. Connect an Ethernet cable from your computer to an Ethernet port on the switch. - 2.
 Change the IP address of your computer to be in the same subnet as the default IP address of the switch.